A guide to choosing snacks for your kids before you hit the open road that they will eat and won't turn your car into a mess.

 Don't forget the cries of "I am hungry".

-So, why do we take kids on road trips?
+So, why do we take kids on long trips?

 The family memories that they make.